CrowdStrike/ember-toucan-core/docs/components/fieldset/index.md

 ## Error

+Optional.
 Provide a string or array of strings to `@error` to render the text into the Error section of the Fieldset.
-This is optional.

 ```hbs
 <Form::Fieldset @label='Label' @error='Error' />